sambeckingham/ACPatternMaker/README.md

 ## How To Run

+Download the .exe from the [Releases](https://github.com/sambeckingham/ACPatternMaker/releases) page and then either:

+#### Drag and Drop

+Drag and drop your image file on top of the executable file

+#### Command line

-Download the .exe from the [Releases](https://github.com/sambeckingham/ACPatternMaker/releases) page and then in your command line, run it with your image file as the first parameter, e.g.:
+In your command line, run it with your image file as the first parameter, e.g. for Windows:

 ```sh
 .\ACPatternMaker.exe C:\path\to\awesome\pic.jpg
 ```